macqueen0987/rimworld-openworld-discord-bot/README.md

 !notify [user] [something to say] : notifies user
 !broadcast [something to say]     : broadcast message
-!whitelist [user id]              : toggles user in whitelist
+!whitelist [user id]              : toggles user in whitelist !auto_update                      : toggles auto_update mod.
+WARNING: updating mods are very slow and all mods will be deleted when updating
 ```